influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ### Remove yourself from an organization

 You can now remove yourself as a member of an organization in the Cloud UI.
-For details, see [Remove a user from you organization](/influxdb/cloud/organizations/users/#remove-a-user-from-your-organization/).
+For details, see [Remove a user from your organization](/influxdb/cloud/organizations/users/#remove-a-user-from-your-organization/).

 ### Add auto-refresh functionality to Notebooks